SUwonglab/cRegulon/SuppFiles/README.md

-# This is the supplemenatry files of cRegulon paper.
+# This is the supplemenatry files of cRegulon paper published in *Genome Biology*.